clelange/htc-operator/README.md

 ## Instructions

+First of all, a couple of secrets are needed:
+- a `gitlab-registry` secret with access to gitlab-registry.cern.ch
+- a `kinit-secret` containing a username and password for the job submittion with `condorsubmit` container

 To create a CronJob object that will keep on querying HTC for running jobs (if there are any files matching `s3://TADO_BUCKET/run_*`):